ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/11-priority-queues.md

 selected is the one with the highest [priority]{.term}.
 Priority is indicated by a particular value associated with the job (and might change while the job remains in the wait list).

-When a collection of objects is organized by importance or priority, we call this a [priority queue]{.term}.
+When a collection of objects is organised by importance or priority, we call this a [priority queue]{.term}.
 A priority queue supports the following operations: